jobjo/FSharp.RangeMap/README.md

 The first two parameters to `lookupRange` are optional values indicating the lower and higher bounds.

-`RangeMap`s can be extend by inserting elements using the function `insert`:
+`IRangeMap`s can be extend by inserting elements using the function `insert`:

 ```fsharp
 > let myMap = insert -5 "Minus five" myMap;;